Instagrammable Places in Charleston SC

 Charleston Photo Tip: We went on the side of the Custom House facing the water early in the morning and the sun was pretty harsh.
 What I realized later, was what I thought to be the backside of the building was, in fact, identical and probably better for my photos.

 Rainbow Row – Most Instagrammable Spot in Charleston

 One of the most Instagrammable places in Charleston is by far Rainbow Row!
 You will find tons of people coming here to get their photos with these 13 historic pastel-colored homes.
 I would recommend visiting early since this is a busy street in general.
 The homes are located between Tradd Street and Elliot Street.

 Furthermore, a wide-angle lens will work best here.

 Address: 83-107 E Bay St, Charleston, SC 29401

-Charleston is known for its charming alleys and to no surprise, they are in fact some of the most Instagrammable places the city has to offer!
+Charleston is known for its charming alleys, and to no surprise, they are, in fact some of the most Instagrammable places the Charleston has to offer!
 Philadelphia Alley is a wide alley with tons of greenery and blooms (even in November).